There’s a deadly disease that stops some dogs from being able to swallow food and water. It often shows up when they’re puppies.

 - Pups who don’t have repeated bouts of aspiration pneumonia

-There is no cure for congenital ME.
+There is no cure for congenital megaesophagus in dogs.

 In most cases the muscles in the esophagus will never regain function.
 So the best you can hope for is to manage the disease well enough for your dog to have a reasonable quality of life.

 It’s important to understand is that it’s more likely than not that you’ll have to euthanize any pup with congenital ME.

 And you’ll need to nurse him until he’s up to a year old … to see if it’ll be viable to keep him alive – from a welfare point of view.